gramian/matrico/README.md

 `matrico` is a ...

-* ... matrix-based numerical computing environment for, and fully written in _Scheme_.
+* ... matrix-based numerical computing environment for, and fully written in, _Scheme_.

 * ... self-contained implementation with minimal dependencies.